How much would you pay for peace of mind? To be secure in the knowledge that your loved ones won’t go wanting after you die?

-However, they’re tied to the annual performance of the life insurance company’s policy portfolio, as determined by actual versus expected payouts and the insurer’s rate of return on the assets in which it invests excess policy premiums.
+However, they’re also tied to the annual performance of the life insurance policy’s investment portfolio.
+This performance is determined by two factors: actual versus expected payouts and the insurer’s rate of return on the assets in which it invests excess policy premiums.

-- To add to the policy’s interest-accruing cash value
+- Add to the policy’s cash value

 Pros of Whole Life Insurance